-- None of this means anything if we can not certify and provide traceability for these tests. - Two general approaches New York approach and California Approach - Traceability through a National Lab to an International Standard - This requires a DC "Standard" - Fortunately DC Power = VA - Need a certifiable voltage source and a certified current source and the ability to measure down to the appropriate levels for both Volts and Amps, then have a National Lab do the same test on the lab equipment - ANSI has also spent a great deal of time creating a new Standard to cover DC Metering - ANSI C12.32.
-This standard is being updated as quickly as the industry changes and another standard is being prepared for DC Transducers.
-C12.32 is the DC version of C12.1 for AC metering.
+- None of this means anything if we can not certify and provide traceability for these tests. - Two general approaches New York approach and California Approach - Traceability through a National Lab to an International Standard - This requires a DC "Standard" - Fortunately DC Power = VA - Need a certifiable voltage source and a certified current source and the ability to measure down to the appropriate levels for both Volts and Amps, then have a National Lab do the same test on the lab equipment - ANSI has also spent a great deal of time creating a new Standard to cover DC Metering - ANSI C12.32 ready for re-balloting this year.
+This will be the DC version of C12.1 for AC metering.

-Business Segment - Revenue Opportunities and Expectations
+Business Segment - revenue opportunities and expectations